 So, while I had tricked myself into believing my snooze habit was a form of self-care, I was actually rewarding myself with a whole heap of extra stress hormones (hello, cortisol spike).
 Like Pavlov's Dog, I had rewarded myself with a little sleep-treat every time the alarm rang, conditioning myself into thinking the great snooze was a necessary, if not deserved, part of my morning routine.
 But I was so wrong.

 That rang the end of my snooze affair forever.
 And to be honest, I wish I had more anecdotal tips to share on how to break the cycle, but once I knew the truth, that was enough motivation.

 So, what have I been left with?
 Well, I can honestly say I think I might be a different person now.
 And although I'm still very much against talking before I've had my morning coffee, ending my obsession with the snooze button has really impacted my life in the most positive way.
-Like a ripple effect, it's waves are far-reaching.
 I'm less stressed, enjoy my mornings more, which means starting my entire day in a more positive frame of mind.
-And, while I'm 100 percent not opposed to a lie-in, if I know I need the extra sleep, I'll just set my alarm a little later.
+And, while I'm certainly not opposed to a lie-in, if I know I need the extra sleep, I'll just set my alarm a little later.
 That way I'm actually enjoying the extra 20 minutes and not just anxiously lying there hitting snooze.